 We have estimated the number of steelhead redds based on redd surveys, while incorporating potential observation error.
 After translating these to estimates of spawners by origin, we can then compare the spawner estimates to escapement estimates made using PIT tags, and estimate a pre-spawn mortality rate (Table 4).
-Taking the total PIT-tag based escapement estimate to the Wenatchee (after subtracting the number of hatchery fish removed at Tumwater), and subtracting the total estimate of spawners, including the tributaries, then dividing by the total escapement estimate provides an estimate of prespawn mortality across the entire Wenatchee population.
-We did this for natural and hatchery origin fish, and found that hatchery fish had a higher pre-spawn mortality rate, although the difference is not statistically significant.
+Taking the total PIT-tag based escapement estimate to the Wenatchee (after subtracting the 327 hatchery and 66 wild fish removed at Tumwater, as well as the 27 hatchery fish removed at Dryden, and the 56 and 8 deaths to hatchery and wild fish due to harvest), and subtracting the total estimate of spawners, including the tributaries, then dividing by the total escapement estimate provides an estimate of pre-spawn mortality across the entire Wenatchee population.
+We did this for natural and hatchery origin fish, and found that natural fish had a higher pre-spawn mortality rate this year.